 Providing Quality, Unique Content

 One site with quality and depth of content is Topix.
-Topix has close to one million pages indexed in Google.
+Topix has close to 12 million pages indexed in Google.
 They do this by "aggregating" content from thousands of sources from other places on the Web.
 For example, let's take a search like "Denver News."

 Many sites that show up in the Google search results are specifically related to Denver or Colorado: they cover that area.
 However, Topix aggregates enough content to make their pages unique: thus the number eight listing on Google for "Denver News."
 Topix does its share of targeting the long tail of search, by providing content that's constantly updated.
-A search for a recent article title, such as "Colorado Lawmaker Wants to Balance Congressional Districts," brings up the Topix site first, along with other news sources.
+A search for an article title, such as "Colorado Lawmaker Wants to Balance Congressional Districts," brings up the Topix site first, along with other news sources.